 CFD trading strategies, for the most part, mirror those used by traditional stock investors but there are some subtle advantages that allow for additional flexibility and the potential for higher levels of profitability.
-Through leverage (using a small percentage of initial capital outlay to capture the gains and losses of larger positions) traders can use a wide variety of strategies to increase trading gains in a relatively short period of time.
-Because of this, it is easy (and preferable) for many traditional stock investors to make the transition to trading CFDs.
+Through leverage traders can use a variety of strategies to increase trading gains in a relatively short time period of time, plus the ability to use CFDs to go short opens up an extra range of trading opportunities.

 Common trading strategies

-Next we will look at some of the most commonly implemented CFD trading strategies used by today’s investors.
-We will discuss long vs short positions, short-term vs long-term positions, swing trading strategies and hedging.
-CFD trading at its most basic level involves the purchase of one asset and the sale of another.
-What many people don’t realise is that we are always in some type of financial position, even if we simply choose to leave our money in the bank.
+What many people don’t realise is that we are always in some type of strategic financial position, even if we simply choose to leave our money in the bank.
 If that is the case, you are essentially taking a bet that the currency being held will perform well against other asset classes.
 You should remember that we are always exposed to the market, to some degree.